Blog Data Science

 RFM Analysis for Customer Segmentation

 Want to understand your customers better?
 Learn how RFM analysis can help you segment your audience by value, uncover key insights, and refine your marketing efforts.
-We break down what RFM is, how to calculate RFM scores, and how to apply it to maximize engagement and retention.
+We break down what it is, how to calculate RFM scores, and how to apply it to maximize engagement and retention.

 What is RFM Analysis?